Velveteen Cosplay Coat: Dark Light Within Without

 Velveteen is a type of cloth made to imitate velvet.
 Normally cotton, the term is sometimes applied to a mixture of silk and cotton

 Dark Light Within Without created by my dear friend Cesar over at Four Eyes Design.
 If you're interested email him at firstname.lastname@example.org

 I knew I wanted to use this for the slates in the coat.
 It would be perfect!!

-Afterwards you have to reconstruct the entire lining the same way as the top layer of the coat.
+Afterward, you have to reconstruct the entire lining the same way as the top layer of the coat.
 I loved the dark purple satin for the lining, it really topped it off.

-Attaching the lining wasn't difficult as I thought, I had to turn both sides to wrong sides and sew up the both end sides and then across where the collar is ( while tucking that in so It doesn't look wonky)
+Attaching the lining wasn't difficult as I thought, I had to turn both sides to the wrong sides and sew up both end sides and then across where the collar is ( while tucking that in so It doesn't look wonky)

 The next part was the sleeves, I used a different sleeve pattern, just in case anyone was wondering why it didn't look like the picture above.